canonical/platform-engineering-docs/onboarding/how-to/use-tmate-debug-ssh-with-self-hosted-runners.md

 # Use tmate (debug-ssh) with self-hosted runners
 **Source: [Discourse](https://discourse.canonical.com/t/use-tmate-debug-ssh-with-self-hosted-runners/3289)**

-This guide covers how to setup [tmate action workflow](https://github.com/canonical/action-tmate) with Canonical's organisation wide self-hosted runners.
+This guide covers how to setup [tmate action workflow](https://github.com/canonical/action-tmate) with Canonical's organization wide self-hosted runners.

 ## 1. Connect to Canonical VPN
 - please read [IS How to: Company Open VPN](https://wiki.canonical.com/InformationInfrastructure/IS/HowTo/CompanyOpenVPN) and connect to Canonical's VPN.